Henry Moore was a twentieth century sculptor famous for his abstract forms

-Henry Moore was the seventh Child of eight of Raymond Spencer Moore, a coalminer and Mary Baker.
+Henry Moore was the seventh child of eight of Raymond Spencer Moore, a coalminer and Mary Baker.

 Castleford Grammar School.
 Leeds School of Art.
 Royal College of Art, London.

-Chronology/Biography of Henry Moore:
+Timeline/Biography of Henry Moore:

 1910: Moore began modeling and carving in wood and clay whilst still at Castleford Grammar School to which he had won a scholarship.
 He was fascinated by the work of Michelangelo who had become a sculptor at the age of eleven and decided to follow in his footsteps.
 He was taught by his enthusiastic art teacher Alice Gostick, who gave him a rounded education in the arts.